-The implementation of an external harmonic multiplier [13] has enabled us to check an alternative concept of the Phase Locked Integrated Receiver.
-This concept is based on an already proven design of the integrated receiver chip [1, 2].
-A submm-wave signal from an external harmonic multiplier driven by a 10 - 20 GHz synthesizer is applied to the integrated receiver via a beam splitter (see figure 8 for details).
-A small portion of the IF band (about 50 MHz) is used to monitor the mixing product between the n-th harmonic of the synthesizer signal and the FFO signal.
-The down-converted signal after narrow-band filtering controls the phase locking loop (PLL) system while the rest of the IF band is used to analyze the down-converted signal.
+The implementation of an external harmonic multiplier [13] has enabled us to check an alternative concept of the phase-locked integrated receiver.
+This concept is based on an already proven design of the integrated receiver chip [1,2].
+A submillimeter-wave signal from an external harmonic multiplier driven by a 10-20 GHz synthesizer is applied to the integrated receiver via a beam splitter.
+A small portion of the IF band (about 50 MHz) is used to monitor the mixing product between the nth harmonic of the synthesizer signal and the FFO signal.
+The down-converted signal after narrow-band filtering controls the PLL system while the rest of the IF band is used to analyze the down-converted signal.
 Here the development of a cryogenic multiplier looks very promising.
 The output power may be increased according to theoretical expectations, and a much thicker beam splitter can be used at cryogenic temperatures due to the reduced contribution to the receiver noise temperature.